Omega Fat Arrow 1950's Pilots Watch

 These watches were designed and manufactured to a very high standard.
 They were originally made to be waterproof and the 283 calibre shockproof movement was finished in rose gold.
 The inner casing was constructed from soft iron to make the watch antimagnetic.
 This ensured that the aircrafts instruments did not affect the watches crucial performance during flight operations.
 Interestingly, these watches were originally issued with “Thin Arrow” radium dials.
 However, these were considered too dangerous by the MOD when stockpiled and they were therefore recalled and redialled with safer Tritium “Fat Arrow” dials.
 Only 5,900 of these watches were ever manufactured and issued to the RAF in May 1953.
 Consequently, they are rather appropriately referred to today as the “53 Omegas”.

-Due to the relatively small number produced, good examples of the Omega Fat Arrow watches are becoming rarer and increasingly harder to find.
 It must be noted that our model features a service dial (without RAF Arrow) and painted hands